pfnet-research/BMI219-2017-ProteinFolding/commentary.md

 ## ID embedding

+First we convert each amino acid to a trainable float vector.

-`L.EmbedID` converts each "word" represented as integer ID to a trainable vector.
+[`L.EmbedID`](http://docs.chainer.org/en/stable/reference/links.html#embedid) converts each "word" represented as integer ID to a trainable float vector.
-This is operation is called "embedding" as we embed each word to a feature space.
+This operation is called "embedding" as we embed each word to a feature space.

 In natural language processing research, we sometimes handle sentences, which is a sequence of words.